 Asparagus spears.
 (Photo courtesy: muffet) |

 Young shoots erupting.
-Courtesy: net_efekt) | A. officinalis- note for an erupting shoot. |
+Courtesy: net_efekt) | A. officinalis- note an emerging shoot. |

 White or blanched asparagus (spargel) spears are reaped by heaping up surrounding soil around the erupting shoots, depriving them of sunlight.
 This method, like in endive, makes the shoots turn pale through inhibition of photosynthesis.
-In some European markets, these blanched spears (spargel) preferred over green ones because of their pleasant taste and delicate flavor.
+In some European markets, these blanched spears (spargel) are preferred over green ones because of their pleasant taste and delicate flavor.

 Its shoots have long been used in many traditional medicines to treat conditions like dropsy and irritable bowel syndrome.

-Fresh asparagus spears are a good source of anti-oxidants such as lutein, zeaxanthin, carotenes, and cryptoxanthins.
+Fresh asparagus spears are a good source of antioxidants such as lutein, zeaxanthin, carotenes, and cryptoxanthins.
 Their total antioxidant strength, measured regarding oxygen radical absorbance capacity (ORAC value), is 2150 µmol TE/100g.

-Together, these flavonoid compounds help remove harmful oxidant free radicals from the body protect it from possible cancer, neurodegenerative diseases, and viral infections.
+Together, these flavonoid compounds help remove harmful oxidant free radicals from the body and protect it from possible cancer, neurodegenerative diseases, and viral infections.

 Fresh asparagus is rich sources of folates.
 100 g of spears provide about 54 µg or 14% of RDA of folic acid.
-Folates are one of the essential co-factors for the DNA synthesis inside the cell.
+Folates are one of the essential co-factors for DNA synthesis inside the cell.
 Scientific studies have shown that adequate consumption of folates in the diet during the pre-conception period and early pregnancy helps prevent neural tube defects in the newborn baby.

 Its shoots are also rich in the B-complex group of vitamins such as thiamin, riboflavin, niacin, vitamin B-6 (pyridoxine), and pantothenic acid.
 This group of vitamins is essential for optimum cellular enzymatic and metabolic functions.

-Fresh asparagus also contains fair amounts of antioxidant vitamins such as vitamin-C, vitamin-A, and vitamin-E. Regular consumption of foods rich in these vitamins helps develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the body.
+Fresh asparagus also contains fair amounts of antioxidant vitamins such as vitamin C, vitamin A, and vitamin E. Regular consumption of foods rich in these vitamins helps develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the body.

 Asparagus is an excellent source of minerals, especially copper and iron.
 Also, it has small amounts of some other essential minerals and electrolytes such as calcium, potassium, manganese, and phosphorus.

-Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure by countering the effects of sodium.
+Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure by countering the effects of sodium.
 Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.

 Copper is required in the production of red blood cells.
 Iron is essential for cellular respiration and red blood cell formation.